Career Timeline of Lorde: Major Achievements and Milestones

 Loading Video...

-2015: Charity single
+2015: Charity single with Kiwis Cure Batten

 2016: Inspiration from Frank Ocean's Blonde

-March 2017: Release of "Green Light" and Collaboration with Bleachers
+March 2017: Release of "Green Light" and collaboration with Bleachers

 Loading Video...

-May 2017: Pure Heroine Sales Update
+May 2017: Pure Heroine Sold 4 Million Copies Worldwide

 June 2017: Release of Melodrama

-June 2017: Album Sales Milestone
+June 2017: Album sales milestone

 As of June 2017, Lorde had sold over five million albums worldwide.